General concepts > The content schema

 Fields

 Each model consists of a set of fields that you define (strings, numbers, uploads, videos, relationships between objects).
-Each field has a name and additional metadata, like validations, or particular configurations to better present the field to the editor.
+Each field has a name and additional metadata, such as validations or particular configurations to better present the field to the editor.

 Records